MeirellesLab/AzureCustomTasks/wiki/configuration.md

 The most important part of using **ACT** is the use of the configuration file.
 This file must contain all the details of the tasks that need to executed.
 This will provide the easy customization and access to most features of the Microsoft Azure Batch services.

-This file must contain a few required configuration string and many optional string, bellow is a description of the existing configuration string for the current version of this tool:
+This file must contain a few required configuration strings and many optional ones.
+Bellow is a description of the current configuration strings of this tool:

-**OBS.: The comments were added to clarify each configuration string by they are not valid in the .json format.**

 | Configuration attribute | Type | Description |